muratk3n/thirdwave/en/README.md

 ---

-GDP Per Capita fell for TR dramatically, a trend since 2013.
+GDP Per Capita fell for TR dramatically since 2013.
 Probably coincides with degradation of its democracy (dem goes, innovative people leave).
 WB API doesnt have numbers for 2020, but most state it did not get better.
-Some estimates even place the current number to be around $7000.
+Some estimates even place the current number to be around
+$7000.
 Sad.

 ```python